Master of Science in Cybersecurity and Information Assurance from Western Governors University

 - How disciplined are you with your time?

 I mentioned all of the above not to scare you, but just to set the expectations.
 The master’s program I attended was a two-year program, but as I mentioned earlier, you have the flexibility to take the online courses at your own pace.
-I read somewhere that an average student takes 29 months to graduate.
-Some students take less than 2 years while others may take up to 3 years.
+I read online that an average student takes 29 months to graduate from WGU.
+Some students take less than two years, while others may take up to three years.
 The nice thing is that if you have the knowledge and experience, you can challenge the courses and graduate quickly.
 And that’s exactly what I did.
 I officially started the program on June 1, 2016 and completed my last requirement on October 31, 2016, with 30-days to spare in my first semester.
 The actual time I spent on my degree program was 90 days, that’s if I exclude the time when I didn’t work on the program at all because of teaching classes, vacation, having friends and family from out of town visit me, and other activities.
 And in the 90 days that I am counting as “school days”, I worked full-time running my business.
 And yes, I paid for only one semester to get my master’s degree in Cybersecurity.
 What a deal!

 I should point out, that graduating quickly was not my only goal.
 Yes, I wanted to graduate quickly but I was not looking to just get a piece of paper that says I have another college degree.
 My primary goal was to utilize the knowledge gained at WGU in my professional career.
 I am sure most of the students who attend WGU have similar goals.
 Their focus is on learning and not on graduating quickly.
 Despite having a lot of past experience, WGU was able to fill in the gaps that I had in my knowledge and I am really glad I attended WGU.